fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/ts-zod1.png)

 We could develop our solution still some steps further.
-Our type definitions look currently this:
+Our type definitions currently look like this:

 ```js
 export interface DiaryEntry {